The frum community is one of the most self-critical communities you’ll ever encounter.

-But we should at least give each other the benefit of the doubt until all the facts are in, which a great many of us have been doing in increasing numbers.
+But we should at least give each other the benefit of the doubt until all the facts are in, which many of us have been doing in increasing numbers.

 Personally, I feel this is part of the “sifting” that has so often been predicted.

-Hashem brings events together to get us to show who we really are and Whose side we’re really on.
+Hashem brings events together to get us to show who we really are and Whose side we’re truly on.